Reducing Preflight Frequency with Header Caching: Configuration & Validation

 OPTIONS. - Inspect the Timing tab for

-(disk cache)or(memory cache)indicators. - Execute raw header validation via CLI to bypass browser abstraction layers.
+(disk cache)or(memory cache)indicators on repeat requests. - Execute raw header validation via CLI to bypass browser abstraction layers.

 - Cross-reference response headers with browser cache storage to confirm TTL alignment.